jspahrsummers/statelessness-of-the-union/Statelessness of the Union.md

 # [fit] unify all of these patterns
 # (and more)

-^ The real power of ReactiveCocoa is that it unifies _all_ of these things into one cohesive, internally consistent paradigm.
+^ The real power of RAC is that it unifies _all_ these things into one cohesive paradigm.

-^ KVO, bindings, futures, delegates, timers, input/output, etc. are all just _signals_.
-We have all of these different ways to represent changes or events over time, which can now be subsumed into this one concept.
+^ KVO, bindings, futures, delegates, timers, input/output… are all just _signals_.
+We have all of these different ways to represent events over time, which can now be subsumed into this one concept.

-^ And unlike most of those patterns, the "over time" nature of signals is very clear, which allows _time itself_ to be operated upon (for example, with operators that delay or throttle by a time interval).
-It's beautiful.
+^ And unlike those patterns, the "over time" nature of signals is very clear.
+In RAC, _time itself_ can be incorporated—for example, it’s trivial to delay or throttle events to a certain interval.

 ---

 # [fit] **Problems**
 # [fit] with ReactiveCocoa 2

-^ Before we could even start work on ReactiveCocoa 3, we had to identify the biggest problems in version 2 that needed fixing.
+^ With that in mind, let’s talk about some of the downsides that we’ve seen with ReactiveCocoa in version 2, and then we’ll go over how those have been addressed in RAC 3.

 ---

 ![](Resources/whats-in-the-box.jpg)

 ^ First and foremost is the lack of type information.
-RAC 2, being written in Objective-C, just has this one `RACSignal` type, and you can never tell what kind of values it's going to send—just like `NSArray` or `NSDictionary`.
+RAC 2 just has this one `RACSignal` type, and you can never tell what kind of values it's going to send—just like `NSArray` or `NSDictionary` before generics.

 ^ This has probably been responsible for more bugs than anything else in RAC.